On the complexity of isomorphism problems for tensors, groups, and polynomials III: actions by classical groups: Introduction

 \paragraph{Some preliminary remarks on the algorithms for \TIlong over classical groups.} Although we show that \algprobm{Orthogonal TI} and \algprobm{Unitary TI} are still \GI-hard (Theorem \ref{thm: gi to ti}), from the current literature it seems that orthogonal and unitary isomorphism of tensors are easier than general-linear isomorphism.
 There are currently two reasons for this: the first is mathematical, and the second is based on practical algorithmic experience, which we now discuss.

-The mathematical reason these problems may be easier is that there are easily computable isomorphism invariants for such actions, while such invariants are not known for general-linear group actions.
-Here is one construction of a quite effective invariant in the unitary case.
+One mathematical reason why these problems may be easier is that there are easily computable isomorphism invariants for such actions, while such invariants are not known for general-linear group actions.
+Here is one construction of an effective invariant in the unitary case.
 From $\tA=(a_{i,j,k})\in\T(n\times n\times n, \C)$, construct its matrix flattening $B=(b_{i,j})\in \M(n\times n^2, \C)$, where $b_{i,j\cdot n+k}=a_{i,j,k}$.
 Then it can be verified easily that $|\det(BB^*)|$ is a polynomial-time computable isomorphism invariant for the unitary group action $\U(n, \C)\times\U(n, \C)\times\U(n, \C)$.
 However, it is not known whether such isomorphism invariants for the general linear group action exist---if they did, they would break the pseudo-random assumption for this action proposed in \cite{JQSY19}.

 Practically speaking, current techniques seem much more effective at solving tensor isomorphism-style problems over the orthogonal group than over the general linear group.
 It is not hard to formulate \TIlong and related problems over general linear and some classical groups as solving systems of polynomial equations.
 Motivated by cryptographic applications \cite{TangDJPQS22}, we chose a $\cc{TI}$-complete problem \algprobm{Alternating Trilinear Form Isomorphism} \cite{GQT22}, and carried out experiments using the Gr\"obner basis method for this problem, implemented in Magma \cite{Magma}.
 For some details of these experiments see Appendix~\ref{app:groebner}.
 We fixed the underlying field order as $32771$ (a large prime that is close to a power of 2).
 Over the general linear group for $n=7$, the solver ran for about 3 weeks on a server, eating 219.7GB memory, yet still did not complete with a solution.
 Over the orthogonal group for odd $n$, the data are shown in Table~\ref{tb:GB}.
 In particular, the solver returns a solution for $n=21$ in about 3.6 hours, a sharp contrast to the difficulty met when solving the problem under the general linear group action.